 Table of Contents

-Many people confuse Ceylon cinnamon with cassia, but there are some key differences:
+Many people confuse Ceylon cinnamon with cassia, but there are key differences that impact flavor, safety, and culinary use:

 Feature | Ceylon Cinnamon | Cassia Cinnamon |